 The above incident ended Moore’s professional hockey career, and resulted in criminal assault charges being laid against Bertuzzi and a civil lawsuit against him and his team, the Canucks.
 To his credit, Bertuzzi did seem genuinely remorseful in the video.

-You’ll note that there are certain things that all these videos have in common.
+The violence has a common thread.
 First, some fights break out as if they had been pre-arranged.
 Second, the referees stand back and do absolutely nothing to stop the fight.
 Third, the spectators, some having little children with them, are up on their feet, screaming hysterically when a fight starts.
 Last but not the least, even the commentators are heard screaming themselves hoarse, their words making it seem like they are delivering live commentary of a heavyweight boxing match, not hockey.

 The rules of the game are quite simple – there are few rules.
 Two murderous teams, six to a side, dressed up like gorillas in heavily padded gear, charge at each other’s goals and you have two goalies who have given up trying to actually follow the puck.
 You cannot follow the puck, it is so tiny and so fast.
 Sachin Tendulkar might have been able to actually follow a cricket ball after it left the palm of a pace bowler, but even he wouldn’t be able to follow a hockey puck, believe me.